MetOffice/jules/doc/source/namelists/imogen.nml.rst

 ``imogen.nml``
 ==============

 This file contains three namelists called :nml:lst:`IMOGEN_ONOFF_SWITCH`, :nml:lst:`IMOGEN_RUN_LIST` and :nml:lst:`IMOGEN_ANLG_VALS_LIST`.
 Values from this section are only used if IMOGEN is enabled.
 This is done via the following switch: :nml:mem:`IMOGEN_ONOFF_SWITCH::l_imogen` = TRUE.

 Since IMOGEN calculates the forcing for an entire year at once, an IMOGEN run must have a start time of 00:00:00 on the 1st of January for some year.

 IMOGEN uses the netcdf read functions in JULES to load the files to derive the driving data.
-The driving data is derived from: specific humidity (kg/kg), precipitation (kg/m2/s), wind speed (m/s), incoming shortwave radiation (W/m2), incoming longwave radiation (W/m2), air temeprature (K) and diurnal range of air temperature (K).
+The driving data is derived from: specific humidity (kg/kg), precipitation (kg/m2/s), wind speed (m/s), incoming shortwave radiation (W/m2), incoming longwave radiation (W/m2), air temperature (K) and diurnal range of air temperature (K).
 IMOGEN also needs ``grid_area`` read in via :nml:lst:`JULES_LATLON`.

 IMOGEN can either take a daily or a monthly climatology to drive JULES.
 This is controlled by :nml:mem:`IMOGEN_ONOFF_SWITCH::l_daily_metdata_climatol`.
 If the driving data changes during runtime (:nml:mem:`IMOGEN_RUN_LIST::l_change_metdata` = TRUE) there are different methods for changing it (:nml:mem:`IMOGEN_RUN_LIST::change_metdata_method`).

 If :nml:mem:`IMOGEN_RUN_LIST::change_metdata_method` = 2, then use anomalies from the given climatology.
 Otherwise (:nml:mem:`IMOGEN_RUN_LIST::change_metdata_method` set to 1 or 3) use pattern-scaling (spatial patterns of changes in each meteorological driving variable per degree of global temperature change).
-Patterns can be derived at the required spatial resolution using ESMValTool <https://esmvaltool.org/>.
+Patterns can be derived at the required spatial resolution using `ESMValTool <https://esmvaltool.org/>`__.

 If :nml:mem:`IMOGEN_RUN_LIST::change_metdata_method` = 3, then IMOGEN reads the global mean temperature change via the :nml:lst:`JULES_PRESCRIBED`.
 IMOGEN still reads the other 1d data from ascii files  - this will change in the near future.